-Humanities and Social Sciences
+· Humanities and Social Sciences

-At least one course must be at the 300 level or above.
+At least one course must be at the 300-level or above.

 Four semester hours in Russian literature in translation chosen from the following: Russian 230: Topics course in Russian literature; Russian 260: 19th-Century Russian Literature; and Russian 261: 20th-Century Russian Literature.

-Eight semester hours in history chosen from the following: History 251: History of Russia to 1917; History 252: History of Russia Since 1917; and History 390: Reading Colloquium.
+Eight semester hours in history chosen from the following: History 251: The History of Russia to 1917; History 252: The History of Russia Since 1917; and History 101/201/301: Topics.

-Twelve semester hours in the social sciences, chosen from at least three different departments, from the following: Political Science 204: Russian Politics; Political Science 352: Russian Foreign Policy; Economics 231: European Economic History; Sociology 390: Post- Soviet Societies and Cultures; Geography 250: Regional Geography: Post Soviet Realm; and Geography 380: Topics.
+Twelve semester hours in the social sciences, chosen from at least three different departments, from the following: Political Science 204: Russian Politics; Political Science 208: Moscow: Local Politics and Urban Planning; Political Science 352: Russian Foreign Policy; Economics 231: European Economic History; Economics 275: Economies in Transition; Sociology 301: Topics; Sociology 390: Russian and Central Eurasian Societies and Cultures; Geography 232: Moscow: Local Politics and Urban Planning; Geography 250: Topics: Russian and Central Eurasian Geography; and Geography 380: Topics.

-Elective
+· Elective

-Four semester hours chosen from among the courses in the Russian Area Studies Program, including advanced language.
-Elective must be at the 300 level or above.
+Four semester hours chosen from among the courses in RCEP, including advanced language.
+Elective must be at the 300-level or above.
 This elective allows the student to pursue a special emphasis.